 The course tutor is Andy Morton, an experienced worker in green wood and in timber-framing.
 There is a limit of 6 students per course to allow for good personal tuition throughout the course.

 All tools and materials required for your course are provided.
 Each participant will be allocated their own set of tools at the beginning of the course to use for the duration.
 Sallerton wood is extremely well stocked with straight grown Ash, perfect for green woodwork projects.

 Sallerton Wood is 10 acres of beautiful mixed deciduous woodland with a stream running through it.
 It is situated south-east of Launceston, close to the River Tamar on the Devon/Cornwall border.
 All courses take place within the heart of the woodland itself.
 There is a large well-equipped workshop shelter, and a timber-framed utility shelter for cooking and tea-making.
 The utility shelter is equipped with a large dining table, pans, utensils, and a wood-fired clay oven and rocket stoves for use during courses.

-Basic wild camping is offered within Sallerton Wood.
-Facilities provided are a site within the woodland to pitch a tent, a compost toilet, piped spring water for washing and cooking, and drinking water supplied separately.
+Wild camping is offered within Sallerton Wood.
+Facilities provided are a site within the woodland to pitch a small tent, a compost toilet, piped spring water for washing and cooking, and drinking water supplied separately.
 There is a small washroom containing a wash basin and shower, both with hot and cold water.
-For those who do not wish to camp, or require more than basic wild camping facilities, there are many local accommodation options, and some suggestions are available on request or via our website.
+For those who do not wish to camp, or require more than the wild camping facilities offered, there are many local accommodation options, and some suggestions are available on request or via our website.